Welcome to Kreative Korporation Kreative Entertainment Kreative Software Miscellany

 Update: SabineOS is confirmed to be working under DOSBox, without the mouse trails observed above:

-Thankfully, I dropped the SabineOS project and left operating system design as something I would do after I learned C/C++.
-For a bit, though, I still continued on doing stuff with the Sabine 10-Bit Text System.
-Here's a demo application I compiled in RealBasic.
-Better than QuickBasic, obviously, but still crap:
+Thankfully, I dropped the SabineOS project before it got any worse.
+For a little bit, though, I still continued doing stuff with the Sabine 10-Bit Text System.
+Here's a demo application I compiled in RealBasic:

 Sabine 3.0 was defined as a text encoding, and had a completely new character set.
 The last 256 characters were filled with Extended Latin characters I found in Times New Roman by looking at the Insert Symbol dialog in Microsoft Word.
 Nothing was ever done with Sabine 3.0 except a character chart.
-Thankfully, by that time I was done with the Sabine 10-Bit Text System entirely.
-I had learned about Unicode, and realized anything less than 16-bit was dead.
+Thankfully, by that time I dropped the Sabine 10-Bit Text System entirely.
+I learned about Unicode, and I realized that what I was doing was totally insane, and that anything less than 16-bit was dead.
 DEAD!
 Thankgawd!

 The Sabine 10-Bit Text System even had a mascot, a girl named Sabine Tenbitesch.

-This is a RealBasic program I made called Doscbthm.
+This is a RealBasic program I made shortly after called Doscbthm.
 Doscbthm stands for Dead Operating System Coming Back To Haunt Me!
-With the help of a Kaleidoscope scheme and a custom system font, both of which can be downloaded here, it gets really freaky!
+With the help of a Kaleidoscope scheme and a custom system font, it gets really freaky!

 Doscbthm on Mac OS X.

-Even disregarding the advantages of running on a real GUI, Doscbthm actually does more than SabineOS ever did!
-It implements the character chart, icon editor, and Applicat, but you'll notice it also has a file browser, which SabineOS never had.
-Doscbthm uses the same icon and Applicat files that SabineOS did, but there's none of the VGA memory dumps, mouse drivers, or other crap that SabineOS had to have.
+Doscbthm was created just for irony's sake, but it actually does more than SabineOS ever did!
+It implements the character chart, icon editor, and Applicat, but it also has a file browser, which SabineOS never had.
+Doscbthm uses the same icon and Applicat files that SabineOS did, but there's none of the VGA memory dumps, mouse drivers, or other crap that SabineOS used.

 SabineOS was never usable in any way, shape, or form, but it was quite a learning experience.
-A lot of what I know about BASIC, assembly language, and operating system design I learned from making so many mistakes.
+A lot of what I know about software engineering now I learned from making so many mistakes.